CycloneSEQ-Bioinformatics/Citrus/README.md

 ## No Installation Required
 **Ready to Use After Extraction**

 This software is designed for ease of use without the need for a complicated installation process.
-Simply extract the contents of the software package to your preferred location on your computer, and it's ready to go.
+Simply extract the contents of the software package to your preferred location on your system, and it's ready to go.

 **How to Start:**
 1. Download the `.zip` file.